kaif21-cmd/SQL/another.md

 FROM patients
 ORDER BY birth_year;
 ```
 # 7 Show unique first names from the patients table which only occurs once in the list.For example, if two or more people are named 'John' in the first_name column then don't include their name in the output list.
-If only 1 person is #
-### named 'Leo' then include them in the output.
+If only 1 person is #amed 'Leo' then include them in the output.
 ```jsx
 SELECT first_name
 FROM patients